guettli/golang-and-vscode/README.md

 Not perfect.
 If someone has a better solution, please let me know.

+Search in a sub-folder needs a special short-cut (in Intellij is is easier, since it the same like global search): alt+shift+f (Related: [sub-folder search in vscode](https://stackoverflow.com/questions/75831555/vscode-how-to-make-ctrl-shift-f-make-search-in-a-sub-directory-like-alt-shift))

 # Searching in a sub-directory

 If you select a directory in the tree-view, I see no easy way to search only in this sub-directory.
 Missing up to now.
 See https://stackoverflow.com/questions/75798947/vscode-search-in-sub-directory-only